 The CEO herself of HP, Meg Whitman, revealed in a tech conference that they would release a tablet using both Intel and ARM chips and powered by Windows 8 software.
 Apart from this, no more details were divulged.
 Details of these new creations, turning out to be three different designs, were leaked by industry source.

 The first appears to be a hybrid — a tablet and a laptop, according to the source, while the second design is a tablet for corporate customers.
 Both are rumored to run on Intel’s 32-nanometer dual-core Atom chip, the Clover Trail Atom.
-The third will have a Qualcomm design related to the ARM chip.
+This hybrid device is expected to offer the flexibility of a tablet with the productivity features of a laptop, making it an ideal choice for professionals who need to switch between different modes of work seamlessly.
+The corporate tablet, on the other hand, is designed to meet the specific needs of business users, providing enhanced security features, enterprise-level software compatibility, and robust performance.

 HP’s creations are seen to be released in summer and/or winter.
 Whitman earlier confirmed that a Windows 8 tablet is slated for a December release, while a tech analyst revealed that a 10.1 HP Windows 8 tablet might be released this July.
+This staggered release schedule suggests that HP is strategically planning to capture different market segments throughout the year, catering to both early adopters and those looking for holiday season purchases.

 via CNET